h-hedman/h-hedman.github.io/README.md

 - Conducted statistical and geospatial analyses to assess the impact of environmental exposure risks on health outcomes using R and SAS.
 - Developed and led qualitative interviews to assess the effectiveness of numerous health promotion strategies.
 - Oversaw molecular and microbial laboratory management and specimen processing, ensuring accuracy and reliability of data for research and analysis purposes.

+**Leadership Experience**<br>
+*American Indian/Alaskan Native Community Engagement*

+- Led analysis and reporting of tobacco-use data for the Cherokee Nation as a data science consultant and tribal citizen
+- Tribal Researchers’ Cancer Control Fellowship, Northwest Portland Area Indian Health Board (2021-2022)
+-	Mentored 30+ AI/AN students in STEM through various programs such as AISES, SACNAS, and NPAIHB, fostering opportunities for academic and professional growth
+-	Led STEM career development initiatives and organized community engagement events, including powwows and discussion panels with AI/AN STEM professionals, as AISES Chapter President at the University of Colorado

 ## Publications
 1. [Valenzuela X., Hedman HD, Villagomez A, Cardenas P, Eisenberg JN, Levy K, Zhang L, Trueba G. 2023.
 Distribution of blaCTX-M-gene variants in E. coli from different origins in Ecuador.
 Medicine in Microecology, 18, 100092](https://pubmed.ncbi.nlm.nih.gov/38148908/)